 These vegan twice baked potatoes are creamy, savory and so delicious!
-Makes for an amazing vegetable side dish recipe, but also can be served as a full meal!
-100% plant-based, dairy-free, gluten-free and vegan.
+Makes for an amazing vegetarian side dish recipe, but can also be served as a full meal!
+100% plant-based, dairy-free and gluten-free.

 It is the holiday season and I thought I would share an amazing festive side dish to add to your Thanksgiving of Christmas menu.
 They can obviously be enjoyed all year long, but these vegan twice baked potatoes feel more special and definitely earn their spot at the holiday table.